Why a Climate Refugee Crisis Is Actually Far From Inevitable

-In the years ahead, scientists warn that human movement across and within borders due to climate change-related events will exponentially increase, creating new categories of migrants and refugees that strain concepts of citizenship, aid, and multilateral cooperation at a time when the very idea of migration has come under attack and refugees and asylum seekers are routinely denied safety.
+In the years ahead, scientists warn that human movement across and within borders due to climate change-related events will exponentially increase.
+This will create new categories of migrants and refugees that strain concepts of citizenship, aid, and multilateral cooperation.
+And happening at a time when the very idea of migration has come under attack and refugees and asylum seekers are routinely denied safety.

-A new meta-analysis of 30 country-level studies on climate migration published in the science journal Nature on Sept.
-14 seeks to bring some clarity to the topic by sifting through the existing data.
+A new meta-analysis of 30 country-level studies on climate migration was published in the science journal Nature on Sept.
+14. The analysis seeks to bring some clarity to the topic by sifting through the existing data.